 - 1. Any intentional sexual touching, however slight, with any body part or object, by a person upon a person, that is without consent. - 2.
-Sexual Exploitation Taking non-consensual or abusive sexual advantage of another for one's own advantage or benefit or to benefit or advantage anyone other than the one being exploited.
+Sexual Exploitation Talking non-consensual or abusive sexual advantage of another for one's own advantage or benefit or to benefit or advantage anyone other than the one being exploited, if that behavior does not otherwise constitute another sexual misconduct offense.
 Such actions would include, but not be limited to videotaping or recording of a sex act; allowing an observer to a sex act, unknown to one party; or exposing one's genitals in non-consensual circumstances. - 3.
 Knowingly transmitting a sexually transmitted infection or disease through sexual contact without consent. - 4.
-Committing any of the Clery crimes or VAWA offenses detailed in the previous sections (beginning on page 7) of this handbook.
+Stalking Engaging in a course of conduct directed at a specific person that would cause a reasonable person to fear for his/her safety or the safety of others or suffer substantial emotional distress.

-ARTICLE IV.
-STUDENT CONDUCT RESOLUTION PROCEDURES Section A. General
+ARTICLE V. STUDENT CONDUCT RESOLUTION PROCEDURES Section A. General

-- 1. In order to ensure fairness and the basic elements of due process, the following procedures have been established for use in student conduct proceedings involving students of the College.
-The last two pages of the College Catalog explain the basic steps to make a complaint or file a grievance concerning school policy or classroom procedure.
-This may result in a meeting with the student, Director of Education, College Director, Director of Financial Aid or Department Head or Faculty Member, depending on the complaint. - 2.
-For accusations of conduct violations or alleged VAWA, Clery, or Title IX offenses, the Director of Education may assemble a Hearing Panel to determine whether a student has violated any section of the conduct code and to recommend sanctions.
-The Hearing Panel may include faculty/staff members and senior representatives from administration.
+1. In order to ensure fairness and the basic elements of due process, the following procedures have been established for use in all student conduct proceedings involving students of the College.

-3. When necessary, the standard of proof utilized in student conduct proceedings shall be a preponderance of evidence, i.e., more likely than not that the alleged conduct occurred.
+- 2. The Student Conduct Administrator will select either a Conduct Officer or a Student Conduct Hearing Panel to determine whether a student has violated The Code and to recommend sanctions.
+The Hearing Panel shall include at least one faculty/staff member and one representative from Student Government.
+The third member may be either a faculty/staff member or a student.
+The Hearing Panel shall be chaired by a faculty/staff member. - 4.
+The standard of proof utilized in all student conduct proceedings shall be a preponderance of evidence, i.e., more likely than not that the alleged conduct occurred.